mehulagg/gitlab_test/COMMAND_PALETTE.md

 Good to reuse search tokens since this is a known UX component for the user.

+Need to verify that passing in `token`s ala FilteredSearch isn't a large memory drain.

 ## Should this support multiple commands at once?

 ### cons